-The Early Years Specialist (EYS) will email the two forms to the parent/guardian at the email contact address provided on the Access and Inclusion Profile.
-The parent/guardian should return the completed form to the EYS, who will forward it with a copy of the Access and Inclusion Profile and an outline of strategies and supports already provided to the agreed HSE contact person, by registered post.
+The Early Years Specialist (EYS) will email the two forms to the parent/guardian/carer at the email contact address provided on the Access and Inclusion Profile.
+The parent/guardian/carer should return the completed form to the EYS, who will forward it with a copy of the Access and Inclusion Profile and an outline of strategies and supports already provided to the agreed HSE contact person, by registered post.
 The agreed response time is within five weeks.
-This is a formal referral to Early Intervention services, where the child will receive therapeutic supports critical to his or her participation in the ECCE programme while he or she remains on a waiting list for other therapy needs.
+This is a formal referral to the Children's Disability Network Team (CDNT), where the child will receive therapeutic supports critical to his or her participation in the ECCE programme while he or she remains on a waiting list for other therapy needs.